MoonlightCapital/MoonlightBot-docs/start-up/faqs.md

 Any value lower than `-3d` will work.

+## How does the temprole sustain mechanic work?

+In order to encourage good support practices, a new system for temproles to be sustained to make them function has been introduced.

+When operating a temporary role, you need to satisfy either of the following conditions:
+- Your maximum duration allowed to set must be the same when you add it, and when the duration expires
+- While the temporary role is active, have gained [a vote](../support/upvote-moonlightbot.md) for at least half of the days.
+For example, a 30 days temprole is sustained by at least 15 votes

+If neither condition is satisfied, the temprole will not removed from the target user.
+You can check if everything is sustained with the `/status` command, and eventually how to correct it.

+{% hint style="info" %}
+[Premium subscribers](../versions-of-the-bot/premium.md) of tier Advanced and above do not need to sustain their temproles.
+{% endhint %}

+If someone is threatening to stop sustaining temproles to damage your server, [contact support](https://discord.gg/hNQWVVC).
+We will investigate the matter and render any threat ineffective.

+You can also contact support to receive a temporary exemption from sustaining, if necessary.

 ## MoonlightBot is sending me offensive messages.
 What can I do?

 This is happening because someone is abusing the infraction system to harass you.
 Our Staff does not tolerate this use at all.
 Please report it at the [support server](https://discord.gg/hNQWVVC).